Burmese Wonders- A Secret Retreats journey -

 Lunch in a local restaurant beside the river, before visiting a lacquer-ware factory - Bagan is the centre for traditional lacquer-ware in Myanmar.
 You will then visit Ananda Temple, an architectural masterpiece and Thatbyinnyu, the tallest of Bagan’s temples, from where you will enjoy the spectacular sunset.
-Dinner at the hotel in your preferred setting, in the garden, at the terrace, or by the pool.
+Dinner at the lodge’s open-air restaurant, serving authentic Myanmar cuisine.

 Lunch will be served at Salay House which is situated on the riverside on Salay’s historic strand, a heritage site from the British colonial period.
 On the way back to Bagan by car, you will pass through Chauk City where the Burma Oil Company was established in 1886.